- Create a Website Conversions Campaign

 You can save time optimizing budget by building out multiple ad groups within a campaign and setting budget at the campaign level.
 Twitter will auto optimize to the best performing ad group within a campaign.

-View audience breakdown by locations, keywords, handles, behaviors, gender, language, platform, interests
+You're able to view audience breakdown by locations, keywords, handles, behaviors, gender, language, platform, and interests.

 Click on the ‘Audience’ tab to view audience details.
 To export data at the audience level, click on the “Export” button from this page.

 View what changes were made to your campaign or ad group and see which optimizations were made and by whom.